Home > Recipes > Staples > Tiramisu Oatmeal (Single Serve)

 • In a small bowl, thoroughly combine all oat layer ingredients apart from the espresso.

-1/2 cup rolled oats, 1/4 cup milk, 1 tbsp almond butter, 1 tsp maple syrup, 1 tsp vanilla extract
+1/2 cup rolled oats, 1/4 cup whole milk, 1 tbsp almond butter, 1 tsp maple syrup, 1 tsp vanilla extract

 • To make the yogurt layer, mix the Greek yogurt, vanilla extract, and maple syrup in a separate small bowl.